clsFormDefID Step

 Let’s build and execute the “clsFormDefIDDef” example.

-- Create a new process definition called “clsFormDefIDDef” and open the definition in designer mode.
+- Create a new process definition named “clsFormDefIDDef” and open it in designer mode.

 - Drag an “instantiateForm, clsFormDefID” step to the canvas.